-- If you have questions about your appointments: - UWMC Montlake patients: Call the Cardiology Clinic at 206.598.4300 weekdays between 8 a.m. and 5 p.m. - UWMC Northwest patients: Call the Cardiology Clinic at 206.363.1004 weekdays between 8 a.m. and 5 p.m. - If you have a question about your procedure, care after your procedure, or your follow-up:
+- If you have questions about your appointments, call your Cardiology Clinic weekdays between 8 a.m. and 5 p.m.: - UWMC Montlake patients: Call 206.598.4300. - UWMC Northwest patients: Call 206.363.1004. - If you have a question about your procedure, care after your procedure, or your follow-up:

-- Weekdays from 8 a.m. a and 4:30 p.m., call y our l EP.
-Nurse a+
+- - Weekdays from 8 a.m. and 4:30 p.m., call your EP Nurse a+

 - After hours and on weekends and holidays, call 206.598.6190 and ask to page the Electrophysiology (EP) Fellow on call.
 The EP Fellow is a doctor who works with your primary electrophysiologist.
-Both doctors specialize in caring for patients with ICDs. - For all urgent concerns, call 911.
+These doctors specialize in caring for patients with ICDs. - For all urgent concerns, call 911.

-If You Go Home the Same Day
+Going Home the Same Day

-Before you are discharged, a doctor or nurse practitioner will check your insertion site and talk with you about the results of your procedure.

-Please ask questions if you do not understand something your doctor or nurse tells you.
+Before you are discharged, a doctor or nurse practitioner will talk with you about the results of your procedure and check your insertion site.
+Please ask questions if you do not understand something that your doctor or nurse tells you.